Latest Aptos (APT) News Update

 TLDR

-Aptos' TypeScript SDK shows active development with recent security patches, performance upgrades, and expanded cryptographic support.
+Aptos's TypeScript SDK shows active development with recent security patches, performance tweaks, and a major API overhaul.

 Deep Dive